MMMMDEV/ADCleaning/README.md

 # A&D Cleaning

-This was a project i did for a cleaning company based in nashville
+This was a project I did for a cleaning company based in Nashville